 Geelong: Reconciliation in the Park

 Established by Aboriginal community leaders with One Fire in 2010, this is Geelong's annual Aboriginal community-led National Reconciliation Week event.
-By listening to and learning from local Aboriginal people we strengthen all of community on Wadawurrung Country.
+By listening to and learning from local First Nations people we strengthen all of community on Wadawurrung Country.

-Initially created with the late Uncle David Tournier this website and timeline about Djillong: a tongue of land, connects us all to history and story on Wadawurrung Country.
-It incorporates Aboriginal leaders telling their stories - Djillong: Our History, Our Story, Our Future.
+Initially created with the late Uncle David Tournier and updated with Corrina Eccles, the timeline about Djilang (still spelt Djillong on the timeline) is a key local learning resource.
+Djilang: a tongue of land, connects us all to history and story on Wadawurrung Country.
+You can hear local Aboriginal leaders telling their stories - Djillong: Our History, Our Story, Our Future.
 Contact One Fire if you would like to purchase the timeline banner.

 Geelong Council Advisory Committees

 One Fire has been represented on the Heritage and Kilangitj Aboriginal Advisory Committees.
 On Kilangitj we sat alongside local Aboriginal community members and agencies.
-Council adopted a Reflect Reconciliation Action Plan in 2020.
-Community conversations about 26 January over six months in 2023 were inclusive, resulting in proposals for truth telling on this date.
-One Fire members look forward to the next steps.
+Council adopted a Reflect Reconciliation Action Plan in 2020, with some actions having been achieved.
+Broad community conversations about 26 January over six months in 2023 resulted in some progress for local truth telling on this date, however none have been enacted to date.

 One Fire Members Learning Together

-One Fire members learn together with Wadawurrung and other First Nations community educators through conversations and time on Country.
-This strengthens our knowledge and capacity to engage the non-Indigenous communities of Geelong as more effective allies to First Nations people on Wadawurrung Country.
+One Fire members learn with and are guided by Wadawurrung and other First Nations community educators through conversations, workshops and time on Country.
+This strengthens our knowledge and capacity to bring others with us in order to become more effective allies to First Nations people, backing their self-determination.

 Backing Aboriginal Peoples’ Leadership & Self-determination - partnering